 Even more than most other years, 2020 was a time when we experienced events through meme culture.
 Having spent most of the year either indoors or worrying about whether we should be indoors, the glut of despairing jokes, coronavirus memes and Dominic Cummings tweetstorms have been incredibly comforting, even when they've been pressing on some miserable and infuriating moments.

 The strange warping and flexing flow of time since about mid-March generally gets put down to lockdown, the stress of living through a pandemic and the overriding sense that we've been monkey-barring our way from one day to the next.
-But perhaps the realisation that, say, Olly Murs's horrendous prank with the Pringles tube only happened in the middle of May, is jarring for reasons other than the fact that you've not been to the pub in three months.

 Good news, everyone!
 The pubs are staying open!
 Until 10pm!
 Despite the bleak point we find ourselves at as autumn turns, there is at least the prospect that socially distanced outdoor afters can now get cracking a couple of hours earlier.

 The logic of pub and restaurant curfews is relatively sensible, really, but after the last six months of illogic and increasingly Byzantine advice, laws, recommendations, discouragements, encouragements, initiatives and directives, everyone's pretty sick of it.
 So, obviously, the memes tend toward a sarky appraisal of how bringing last orders forward an hour is going to magically keep a pandemic at bay.